aws/eks-anywhere/CONTRIBUTING.md

 ### GitHub Milestones

-Used to plan work that is currently being tracked.
+GitHub Milestones are used to plan work that is currently being tracked.

 * next: changes for next release
 * next+1: won't make next release but the following